SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       transmitPublish(channelName, data)
     </td>
     <td>
-      Publish data to the specified channelName.
+      Publish data to the specified <code>channelName</code>.
 Do not expect a response from the server.
-      The channelName argument must be a string.
+      The <code>channelName</code> argument must be a string.
-      The data argument can be any JSON-compatible object/array or primitive.
+      The <code>data</code> argument can be any JSON-compatible object/array or primitive.
     </td>
   </tr>
   <tr>